jokeyrhyme/idempotent-fs.js/README.md

 See the [upstream `rmdir()` and `rmdirSync`](https://nodejs.org/dist/latest-v6.x/docs/api/fs.html#fs_fs_rmdir_path_callback) "fs" functions in Node.js.

 -   **Changed**: No "ENOENT" error.
-Trying to `rmdir()` a file that is already gone is no longer an error.
+Trying to `rmdir()` a directory that is already gone is no longer an error.
 Outcome is already accomplished!

 ### `unlink()` and `unlinkSync()`